-The notches on the DIMM module will shift between left, center, or right to identify the type and also to prevent the wrong type from being inserted into the DIMM slot on the motherboard.
+The notches on the DIMM module will shift between left, center, or right to identify the type and also to prevent the wrong type from being inserted into the DIMM socket on the riser.
 You must ask your retailer the correct DIMM type before purchasing.
-This motherboard supports four clock signals per DIMM slot.
+The riser supports four clock signals.